 - Peas – adds more protein and essential nutrients.

-- Vegetables – we used broccoli, red bell pepper and fresh spinach in ours due to their great nutritional values and taste
+- Vegetables – we use broccoli, red bell pepper and fresh spinach in our curry; find swaps below.

-- Coconut milk – this makes a curry taste super rich and slightly sweet – feel free to opt for light versions
+- Coconut milk – this makes our curry super rich, slightly sweet & so creamy!

 - Curry paste – what else could give a Thai curry its authentic flavor?
 We went for red, but you can use green or yellow, or just swap it for curry powder.